acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 >
 > These choices represent careful engineering to achieve good performance on the object detection task.

+> **🟢 Beginner Tip:** The YOLO loss function looks complicated, but it's just combining different types of errors—position errors, size errors, confidence errors, and class errors.
+Think of it as scoring various aspects of the detection quality and adding them up.

-> **IMPORTANT:** The loss function design directly affects what the model learns to prioritize.
+**Why this matters for basketball detection**: The loss function design directly affects what the model learns to prioritize.
 Our YOLOv12 model uses a weighted combination that emphasizes accurate ball localization over perfect classification, since we primarily care about tracking ball position.
+The basketball robot needs to know precisely where the ball is to intercept it correctly.

 ## 4. Convolutional Neural Networks (CNNs)